Precepts for Skillful Engagement: Cultivating loving interactions in turbulent times

 9-10am PT / 12-1pm ET

-In these turbulent times, a group of us Dharma teachers would like to offer this series to engage with these fundamental 5 Precepts:
+In these turbulent times, we are freely offering 2 drop-in series with 2 groups of teachers to engage with these fundamental 5 Precepts:

 Not Killing / Promote Non-Harming